icsl-Jeon/px4_code2/README.md

 ## Setup
-To use `px4_code2` in your multi-drone flight, you have a few things to be set in your GCS and drones' computer
+To use `px4_code2` in your multi-drone flight, you have a few things to be set in your GCS and drones' computer.

 ### Step 1.
 Client side (your GCS)